TODAQopen/toda/docs/developer.md

 #### Advanced

 ##### Hoist/Rigging
-When you are ready to hoist your Twists you can use the `toda hoist` command.
+When you are ready to hoist your twists you can use the `toda hoist` command.
 Since we create twists that are tethered by default, we automatically handle hoisting them to their tethered line when we append.
 So looking at our example above we can verify the hitch either by calling `toda get-hoist` or `toda hoist --verify` like so:

 ```
 $ toda hoist --verify <~/.toda/store/4178feba7b2fdec3778b39348a8ba8bc1577eec57dc1480daff32c066871a92c6c.toda